thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 Offline preparation:

 1. Choose two bet sizes: one "small" bet size (e.g. 1/3 pot) and one "large" bet size (e.g. 2/3 pot).
-Your subsequent decisionmaking will just be to decide whether you should check, bet small, or bet large.
+Your in-game decisionmaking will just be to decide whether you should check, bet small, or bet large.

 2. Memorize some preflop charts for single raised pots and 3bet pots.
 This is like knowing your chess openings--you don't want to have to deduce these in real time.